gcapizzi/vim_talk/vim_talk.md

 - operators and motions are orthogonal
 - you can combine them in every possible way
-- once you learn a new operator/motion, you can combine it with the ones you already know immediately
+- new operators/motions can be combined with the others immediately

 Some examples: